 The analysis suggests that builders benefit from deferring impact fees in more cities and counties when interest rates and deferral periods increase.
-For example, as shown in Exhibit 4.2, assuming a 4.25% interest rate and a 9-month deferral period, the model predicted at least some financial benefit if builders deferred fees in 63 local governments.
-In contrast, assuming a 10% interest rate and an 18-month deferral period, the model predicted that there would be a financial benefit to builders who deferred fees in 94 local governments.
+For example, as shown in Exhibit 4.2:

+- Assuming a 4.25% interest rate and a 9-month deferral period, the model predicted at least some financial benefit if builders deferred fees in 63 local governments. - Holding the interest rate at 4.25% and increasing the deferral period to 18 months, the model predicted that there would be a financial benefit to builders who deferred fees in 82 local governments. - Assuming a 10% interest rate and an 18-month deferral period, the model predicted that there would be a financial benefit to builders who deferred fees in 94 local governments.